Lesson 8: Software Development & Programming Basics

 Conditionals (IF / ELSE)

-A conditional lets code make decisions: if something is true, do one thing; otherwise, do another.
+A conditional lets code make decisions.
+If something is true, do one thing; otherwise, do something else.

 if age >= 18: